 Discover more about the State of New York Alcohol Laws.

-State law in North Carolina has no minimum age for selling beer or wine for off-premises consumption.
-However, those who sell spirits in such stores must be adults 18 years or older.
+State law in North Carolina has no minimum age for selling beer or wine for off-site use.
+Those who sell spirits must be adults.
+That is, 18 years or older.

 Local alcohol laws in North Carolina are often more restrictive than state law.
 Some to the point of prohibition.